ai-labs/claim_tool/README.md

 ### Claims List
 - **View Claims**: Users can view a complete list of all claims.
 - **Edit Capabilities**: The list includes functionalities for editing the claims.
+[NOT IMPLEMENTED YET IN UI, SUPPORTED ON API/DATA LAYERS]

 ### Integration with Business Systems
 - **Data Access Class**: The point of integration is the class responsible for data access.